Dhana009/FlowHub/flowhub-core/docs/phase-b-guide.md

 **Key Principle:** "Your backend should be small in size but rich in behavior."

-**The 6 Flows:** Item Creation, Item List, Item Details, Item Edit, Item Delete, Auth Flow.
+**The 6 Flows:** Auth Flow, Item Creation, Item List, Item Details, Item Edit, Item Delete.

 **The Goal:** Build a realistic playground for Phase C automation, not a production SaaS platform.